Skip to content

 Mentions

-Mentions are parsed via format_message_with_mentions() which handles multiple formats: - @calculator - Short agent name - @mindroom_calculator - Full username - @mindroom_calculator:localhost - Full Matrix ID
+Mentions are parsed via format_message_with_mentions() which handles multiple formats: - @calculator - Stable configured agent or team key - @actual_calculator:localhost - Current full Matrix ID

 Returns content with m.mentions and formatted_body containing clickable links.